Interest Rebate Program

 3. Who qualifies?

-4. Do I need to have the CAIS program for a rebate?
+4. Do I need to be enrolled in the Agri-Stability program for a rebate?

-A - No. That is a major benefit of the Feeder Association rebate program- CAIS is not required.
+A - No. That is a major benefit of the Feeder Association rebate program- Agri-Stability is not required.

 A - Normally the fee will be added to the feeder agreement at the start of the loan when the APP Rebate agreement is signed.
 This fall there are some Feeder loans already in place.
 In those cases a member will have to make suitable arrangements with the Association to pay the admin. fee.
 Preferably it should be paid when the APP Rebate agreement is signed.
 Remember, the admin fee must be submitted to Feeder Assoc.
 Prov.
 Office monthly.